Office Word MCP server

 Stats

-Office-Word-MCP-Server is a Model Context Protocol (MCP) server that enables AI assistants to create, read, and manipulate Microsoft Word documents through a standardized interface.
-It serves as a bridge between AI systems and Word documents, providing rich editing capabilities and document management functions.
+Office-Word-MCP-Server is a powerful tool that enables AI assistants to create, read, and manipulate Microsoft Word documents through a standardized interface.
+It implements the Model Context Protocol (MCP) to bridge the gap between AI assistants and Word documents, allowing for comprehensive document editing capabilities.

 Installation Options